apache/airflow/docs/howto/operator/google/transfer/vertica_to_gcs.rst

 .. include::/howto/operator/google/_partials/prerequisite_tasks.rst

-.. _howto/operator:VerticaToGoogleCloudStorageOperator:
+.. _howto/operator:VerticaToGCSOperator:

-VerticaToGoogleCloudStorageOperator
+VerticaToGCSOperator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`~airflow.providers.google.cloud.transfers.vertica_to_gcs.
-VerticaToGoogleCloudStorageOperator` allows you to upload data from Vertica to GCS.
+VerticaToGCSOperator` allows you to upload data from Vertica to GCS.

 When you use this operator, you can optionally compress the data being uploaded to gzip format.